Outline of the Corporate Governance System

 The Company has appointed Grant Thornton Taiyo LLC as its accounting auditor.
 The Audit & Supervisory Board nominates candidate accounting auditors, makes decisions on proposed resolutions regarding appointment, dismissal, and refusal of reappointment of the accounting auditor, and the Board of Directors submits those proposed resolutions to the General Meeting of Shareholders based on the decisions of the Audit & Supervisory Board.

-The Company creates opportunities for discussions by the president, General Managers of Business Divisions, General Manager of the Group Administrative Division, General Manager of the Engineering Division, the Executive General Manager of the Corporate Planning and Control Division, and external directors with the accounting auditor and facilitates appropriate cooperation.
+The Company creates opportunities for discussions by the president, the Executive General Managers of Sales Divisions, the Executive General Manager of the Next Generation Business Division, the Executive General Manager of the Engineering Division, the Executive General Manager of the Corporate Planning and Control Division, and external directors with the accounting auditor and facilitates appropriate cooperation.
 In addition, members of the Audit & Supervisory Board, the Internal Auditing Department, and the accounting auditor share information with one another on audit plans and concerns and work to engage in even closer collaboration.

 The Executive Committee is a machine that complements the resolution process followed by the Board of Directors.
 It carries out the prior examination of items to be discussed for resolution, in addition to making decisions on operations.
-The Executive Committee consists of the president, the executive senior managing director, managing directors, the general manager of the Corporate Planning Division, and other director(s) and / or executive officers(s) designated by the president.
+The Executive Committee consists of the president, the executive senior managing director, managing directors, the Executive general manager of the Corporate Planning and Control Division, and other director(s) and / or executive officers(s) designated by the president.
 In principle, it holds two meetings per month.

 In order to enhance our business execution capabilities, we introduced a system of executive officers in 2005.
 At present, we have eight executive officers.

 Internal Auditing Department